Sudowrite Release Notes

 NEW: Smart Spelling & Grammar Check (Finally)

-Sudowrite adds built-in Story Bible-aware spelling and grammar checking in the editor, with smart suggestions, one-click fixes, custom dictionary support, and language and region settings.
-The feature is on by default and available to everyone on every plan at no extra cost.
+Sudowrite adds built-in, Story Bible-aware spelling and grammar checking in the editor, with red and blue underlines, one-click fixes, custom dictionary controls, and language and region settings at no extra cost for every plan.

 Good news for bad spellers (like me 😅).
 Sudowrite now includes built-in, Story Bible-aware spelling and grammar checking—on by default, right inside your editor, and totally free to use.